-- Tritium in Be multiplier or Po-210 and Hg-203 in Pb multiplier or in the Pb-17Li breeder - Decay heat from FS, F82H structural material - Radioactive inventories: tritium in F82H and MS radioactive isotopes - Tritium permeation: pipe walls and CCGT system - Molten salt freezing due to electrical pipe heating system failure leading to loss-of-flow accidents - When Be neutron multiplier is used, the multiplier must be baked (~700-750°C) to reduce tritium inventory from ~2 to ~0.5 kg.
+- Tritium in Be multiplier or Po-210 and Hg-203 in Pb multiplier or in the Pb-17Li breeder - Decay heat from FS, F82H structural material - Radioactive inventories: tritium in F82H and F82H and MS radioactive isotopes - Tritium permeation: pipe walls, through steam generator and CCGT system - Molten salt freezing due to electrical pipe heating system failure leading to loss-of-flow accidents - When Be neutron multiplier is used, the multiplier must be baked (~700-750°C) to reduce tritium inventory from ~2 to ~0.5 kg.
 This temperature range may be a problem for the F82H structural material.

-In general at least two possible design solutions are available to limit helium pressurization during in-vessel LOCA: a large volume to vent helium into, and to limit total helium inventory.
+In general at least two possible design solutions are available to limit helium pressurization during in-vessel loss of coolant accident (LOCA): a large volume to vent helium into, and to limit total helium inventory.
 Application of these approaches will be design specific.